cathiele/rpngo/USER_GUIDE.md

 If you delete or renaem the file, a new one with default properties will be created.

+On microcontrollers, this file is instead built into the code in the `startup/` folder due to the lack of assurance that a SD card will be available - it's an area that could use more development.

 ## Programming

 RPNGO provides support for simple programming.
-It's not going to replace your favorite programming language for general work, but will allow you to customize the calculator and mold it's functionality to meet your usecase.
+It's not going to compete with your favorite programming language for general work, but will allow you to customize the calculator and mold it's functionality to meet your usecase.